-Inmates in solitary confinement at the Colorado State Penitentiary never get to exercise outside.
+Inmates in solitary confinement at the Colorado State Penitentiary (CSP) never get to exercise outside.
 In fact, unless they are being transported to another facility, to court, or to the hospital, they never go outdoors at all.
 Ever.
 Today, we and our co-counsel from DU’s Civil Rights Clinic filed a class action lawsuit on behalf of three inmates at CSP against the Colorado Department of Corrections challenging this practice.

-Instead of outdoor exercise, inmates in solitary at CSP get to spend at most one hour per day, generally five days per week, in an exercise cell that looks like this:
+Instead of outdoor exercise, inmates in solitary confinement at CSP get to spend at most one hour per day, generally five days per week, in an exercise cell that looks like this:

 The CDOC calls this “outdoors” because the tall, narrow windows at the end open to the outside.
 But even that limited exposure is recessed from the wall and covered with a thick grate:

 If this case sounds familiar, that’s because Judge R. Brooke Jackson has already held that this denial of outdoor exercise is unconstitutional in our Anderson case.
 Judge Jackson’s August 24, 2012, opinion stated:

 Mr. Anderson . . . has been deprived of any form of outdoor exercise, and virtually any meaningful exposure to fresh air, for 12 years.
 Nothing was presented in the evidence of this case to suggest that the end is in sight.
 Coupled with the other conditions of administrative segregation at the CSP, this prolonged deprivation is a paradigm of inhumane treatment.